 What is the SF City ID Card?

 The SF City ID Card is a photo identification card for San Francisco residents that streamlines access to City programs and connects residents to local businesses.
-The San Francisco Board of Supervisors passed an ordinance on November 20, 2007 authorizing the County Clerk's Office to issue the SF City ID Card.
+The San Francisco Board of Supervisors passed an ordinance (PDF) on November 20, 2007 authorizing the County Clerk's Office to issue the SF City ID Card.
 The SF City ID Card will launch on January 15, 2009.